PBug90/w3gjs/README.md

 Low level API allows you to either implement your own logic on top of the ReplayParser class by extending it or to register callbacks to listen for parser events as it encounters the different kinds of blocks in a replay.

 In previous versions, multiple events were emitted.
-In version 2 there are exactly two events. basic_replay_information provides you with metadata about the replay that was parsed from the header information.
+In version 2 there are exactly two events.

+**basic_replay_information** provides you with metadata about the replay that was parsed from the header information.

-The gamedatablock event provides you with all blocks that make up the actual game data, fully parsed and in correct order.
-You can check their "id" property to distinguish the blocks from each other.
+The **gamedatablock** event provides you with all blocks that make up the actual game data, fully parsed and in correct order.
+You can check their *id* property to distinguish the blocks from each other.
 For more information, consult the auto-generated docs for properties of specific blocks.

 ```javascript
 const ReplayParser = require('w3gjs/dist/lib/parsers/ReplayParser').default;